The Flexible City

-An example of ongoing project that has embedded flexibly delivery is at its core is Kings Cross, where the master developers Argent have been adaptable in the design and timing of the delivery of the plots across the scheme, with buildings changing use, and phases brought forward or delayed, as dictated by the market conditions at the time .
-This has required flexibility in the original masterplan which has evolved considerably over time and has also required the outline planning consent granted for the scheme to adapted accordingly.
+An example of an ongoing project that has embedded flexible delivery at its core is King’s Cross, where the master developer Argent has worked closely with Camden Council in adapting the design and timing of the delivery of the plots across the scheme, with buildings changing use, and phases brought forward or delayed, in response to the evolving site and market conditions.

 2. Flexible Building Design